Wondering about the best way to crate train your puppy or adult dog? Or if you should even bother?

 If you’re at all curious about crate training a dog, regardless of their age, you’ve come to the right place.
-This article will answer all your questions (including how long you can leave a puppy in a crate!) and walk you through a stress-free process of crate training.
+This article will answer all your questions and walk you through a stress-free process of crate training.

 Are Dogs Den Animals?